cloud-gov/aws-broker/README.md

    `cf create-service _servicename_ production my-mysql-service -c '{"publicly_accessible": true}'`.
    This is probably not something you want to set unless you really know what you are doing.

-#### Catalog.yaml
+#### Catalog.yml

-Catalog.yaml contains a list of service(s) offered with plans.
+Catalog.yml contains a list of service(s) offered with plans.
 It contains no secrets.
-Prior to pushing, complete the catalog.yaml for your environment.
+Prior to pushing, complete the catalog.yml for your environment.
 It is architected where the service name (e.g. rds) is the mapping between it and the service details.

 #### Secrets.yml

 secrets.yml contains the all of the secrets for the different resources.

+### Testing and development

+Make sure you have a valid secrets.yml and catalog.yml.
+The easiest way is to copy catalog-test.yml and secrets-test.yml to catalog.yml and secrets.yml.
+Once you have these in place run `go test` to run the tests

 ### How to deploy it